liquidctl/liquidctl/docs/nzxt-smart-device-v1-guide.md

 ## Initialization
+[Initialization]: #initialization

+_Changed in 1.9.0: the firmware version and the connected accessories are now reported after initialization._

 After powering on from Mechanical Off, or if there have been hardware changes, the device must first be initialized.
 This takes a few seconds and should detect all connected fans and LED accessories.
 Only then monitoring, proper fan control and all lighting effects will be available.

 ```
 # liquidctl initialize